Geometric Criteria for Essential Self-Adjointness of Discrete Hodge Laplacians on Weighted Simplicial Complexes: Introduction

-The paper is structured as follows.
-Sections~\ref{sec:preliminaries} and~\ref{sec:operators} introduce the basic definitions of weighted simplicial complexes, function spaces, and the Gauss--Bonnet operator.
-Section~\ref{sec:geometric-hypotheses} defines the three notions of $\chi$-completeness, emphasizing the role of \emph{plateau cut-off functions} and states and proves the four main theorems.
-Section~\ref{sec:examples} provides concrete examples and counterexamples and discusses the implications and outlines future directions.
-Section~\ref{6} gives a comparison with \cite{BGJ} and proves ESA in the case of a combinatorial $n$-simplicial complex.
+Sections~\ref{sec:preliminaries} and~\ref{sec:operators} introduce the basic definitions of weighted simplicial complexes, function spaces, and the Gauss--Bonnet operator, following \cite{EJ}.
+Section~\ref{sec:geometric-hypotheses} defines the three notions of $\chi$-completeness and states and proves the four main theorems.
+Section~\ref{sec:examples} provides concrete examples and discusses partial results bearing on the strict hierarchy of the three notions.
+Section~\ref{sec:comparison} gives a comparison with \cite{BGJ} and treats the combinatorial case via weighted regularization.
+Section~\ref{sec:conclusion} summarizes the main open problems and outlines possible extensions.